Using quantum key distribution for cryptographic purposes: a survey: Introduction

-In each of these scenarios, we will give elements allowing to compare QKD with what is currently offered by classical cryptographic techniques.
-This paper is thus organized as follows: In Section \ref{sec:KD}, we provide a survey of Key Establishment techniques, and discuss some of their strengths, weaknesses, and relative advantages.
-In Section \ref{sec:MP}, we discuss the security and the performances of the different Secure Payload Transmission primitives that can be built on top of QKD, and that can be used to secure a point-to-point communication link.
-In Section \ref{sec:networks}, we expose the motivations for the development of QKD networks and provide a survey of the previous works on QKD networks.
-Some major design decisions of the {\sc SECOQC} QKD network are presented in this context as well as elements of comparison between classical networks and quantum networks.
-Finally, in Section \ref{sec:futureD} we extend our perspectives and discuss some future research directions that could benefit from active collaboration between the QKD and the classical cryptography communities: the study of side-channels and of material security, the study of post-quantum-computing cryptography and the use of QKD networks as a new primitive in network security.
+The logical construction in the next three sections of this paper paper is to analyze the use of QKD, as a cryptographic primitive, for different purposes, reflecting the first three layers of the OSI network model. \begin{enumerate} \item Secret key agreement (performed in the case of QKD at the physical layer). \item Secure payload transmission built on top of a key agreement scheme (secure link layer cryptographic primitive). \item Secret key agreement over a global network composed of multiple users (network layer cryptographic primitive). \end{enumerate} The paper is thus organized as follows: In Section \ref{sec:KD}, we provide a survey of secret key agreement techniques and discuss some of their strengths, weaknesses, and relative advantages.
+In Section \ref{sec:MP}, we discuss the security and the performance of different secure payload transmission primitives that can be built on top of QKD, and that can be used to secure point-to-point communication links.
+In Section \ref{sec:networks}, we consider the use of QKD in a network context.
+We discuss previous works on QKD networks and also describe the cryptographic operation of such networks and in particular their initialization, that requires the distribution of pre-shared secrets.
+Finally, in Section \ref{sec:futureD} we widen the scope of this survey paper by discussing some future research directions that could benefit from active collaboration between the quantum and the classical cryptography communities: the study of side-channels and of material security, the study of post-quantum-computing cryptography, the use of QKD networks as a strong building block for new network security protocols and the development of unified cryptographic standards and evaluation methods for quantum and classical cryptography.